Russian State University for the Humanities: Campus

 There are 2 other smaller separate campuses in the different parts of the city, one serving as a home for Institute of Information Sciences and Security Technologies, and the other one as a home for Historical and Archival Institute.
-The latter is located in Kitay-gorod right in the city center.
+The latter is located in Kitay-gorod in the city center.
 It used to be a main campus for Moscow State University of History And Archives, which later became a base for newly established Russian State University for the Humanities.
 The institute occupies a network of historic buildings along the Nikolskaya Street, including the former Moscow Print Yard and the cells of the Zaikonospassky Monastery.

+Ratings

+In 2014, the Expert RA agency included the university in the list of higher educational institutions of the Commonwealth of Independent States, where it was assigned a rating class of "D" (acceptable level of graduate training).
+Already in 2017, at a meeting of the public council of the United Russia party project "Modernization of Education", according to the rector of Moscow State University, Viktor Sadovnichiy, RSUH, among other universities, entered the top ten "leaders of the Russian segment" of education.